MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.CloudCommunications/Update-MgBetaUserOnlineMeetingRegistration.md

 ## SYNOPSIS
 Update the details of a meetingRegistration object assciated with an onlineMeeting on behalf of the organizer.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgUserOnlineMeetingRegistration](/powershell/module/Microsoft.Graph.CloudCommunications/Update-MgUserOnlineMeetingRegistration?view=graph-powershell-v1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)